-Earl Thomas posts he plans to report as Seahawks apparently turn down a second-round pick from Dallas
+Earl Thomas plans to report to Seahawks as stalemate with all-pro safety apparently ends

 That has led to a stalemate that has had Seattle entertaining trade offers for Thomas since last spring.

-Seattle had been thought wanting at least a second round pick all along with it thought Dallas had not offered more than a third.
+Seattle had been thought wanting at least a second-round pick all along with it thought Dallas had not offered more than a third.

 Schefter’s report is the first evidence of Seattle being offered at least a second-rounder for Thomas, who will turn 30 next May 7.